 Does activated charcoal really help tooth infections?

-There are numerous studies which show that activated charcoal can help treat infections and reduce healing time on wounds.
+Numerous studies show that activated charcoal can help treat infections and reduce healing time on wounds.
 There is also ample anecdotal evidence that applying activated charcoal helps tooth infections.
 However, activated charcoal hasn’t been specifically studied for this purpose.

 Can you use activated charcoal on your teeth if you are taking antibiotics or other medications?